-- (e) species found that are rare, endangered and/or listed under local legislation, international conventions for conservation of wildlife/ habitats or red data books. - (v) Investigation and description of the existing wildlife uses of the various habitats with special attention to those wildlife groups and habitats with conservation interests, including - (a) natural stream courses, rivers and associated riparian habitats; and - (b) woodlands; - (c) vertebrates (e.g. avifauna, mammals, fish and herpetofauna); - (d) macroinvertebrates (e.g. butterflies, odonates and crustaceans); and - (e) any other habitats/species identified as having special conservation interest by this EIA study. - (vi) Using suitable methodology and considering also other works activities from other projects reasonably likely to occur at the same time, identification and quantification as far as possible of any direct (e.g. loss of habitats due to various elements such as excavation works and other associated works of the Project), indirect (e.g. changes in water qualities, hydrodynamics properties, hydrology, accidental discharge of untreated sewage, noise and other disturbance generated by the construction and operational activities etc), on-site, off-site, primary, secondary and cumulative ecological impacts such as destruction of habitats, reduction of species abundance / diversity, loss of feeding and breeding grounds, reduction of ecological carrying capacity, habitat fragmentation, and in particular the followings: - (a) Potential destruction or disturbance to ecological habitats in the Conservation Areas, Site of Special Scientific Interest and Lantau North Country Park; - (b) Disturbance to animals and plants (e.g. potential damage on tree roots by construction activities); - (c) Impacts due to potential changes in water quality, hydrodynamics properties in natural stream courses, rivers and associated riparian habitats; and - (d) Potential impacts to any others habitats / species of conservation value discovered during the course of the EIA study; - (vii) Evaluation of ecological impact based on the best and latest information available during the course of the EIA study, using quantitative approach as far as practicable and covering construction and operational phases of the Project as well as the subsequent management and maintenance requirement of the Project.
-Potential cumulative ecological impact on habitats and species of conservation interest arising from the Project and interacting projects as identified in the EIA study shall be evaluated;
+- (f) any other habitats, animals and plants identified as having special conservation interest by this EIA study. - (vi) Using suitable methodology and considering also other projects in the vicinity of the Project area reasonably likely to occur at the same time, identification and quantification as far as possible of any direct, indirect, on-site, off-site, primary, secondary and cumulative ecological impacts, reduction of species abundance/diversity, loss of feeding grounds, reduction of ecological carrying capacity, habitat fragmentation, and in particular the followings : - (a) loss of habitats as mentioned in Section (v) above; - (b) disturbance to animal and plants, especially those as mentioned in Section (v)(c) (f) above; - (c) ecological impacts due to demolition of existing submarine outfall, construction of the new submarine outfall and the associated dredging activities; and - (d) indirect ecological impacts due to potential changes in the water quality, hydrodynamics properties, sedimentation hydrology as a result of surface run-off, discharge of treated effluent and associated disinfection activities, temporary sewage overflow, accidental discharge of untreated sewage on habitats as mentioned in Section (v) above during the construction and operation stages of the Project. - (vii) Evaluation of ecological impact based on the best and latest information available during the course of the EIA study, using quantitative approach as far as practicable and covering construction and operation phases of the Project as well as the subsequent management and maintenance requirement of the Project; - (viii) Recommendations for possible alternatives, such as alternative locations and alignment of the Project and modification/change of construction methods and/or programme, and practicable mitigation measures to avoid, minimize and/or compensate for the adverse ecological impacts identified during construction and operation of the Project; - (ix) Evaluation of the feasibility and effectiveness of the recommended mitigation measures and define the scope, type, location, implementation arrangement, resources requirement, subsequent management and maintenance of such measures;

-- (viii) Recommendations for possible alternatives, such as layer, design and alignment of the Project and modification / change of construction methods, and practicable mitigation measures to avoid, minimize and/or compensate for the adverse ecological impacts identified during construction and operation of the Project; - (ix) Evaluation of the feasibility and effectiveness of the recommended mitigation measures and definition of the scope, type, location, implementation arrangement, resources requirement, subsequent management and maintenance of such measures; - (x) Review whether there is any potential impact on environmental mitigation measures proposed under the Tung Chung Cable Car Project Diversion of the Ngong Ping Stream as detailed in the Project Profile (Register No. PP-193/2003) and the environmental permit (Register No. EP-192/2004); - (xi) Determination and quantification as far as possible of the residual ecological impacts after implementation of the proposed mitigation measures; - (xii) Evaluation of the significance and acceptability of the residual ecological impacts by making reference to the criteria in Annex 8 of the TM; and - (xiii) Review of the need for and recommendation on any ecological monitoring programme required.
+- (x) Determination and quantification as far as possible of the residual ecological impacts after implementation of the proposed mitigation measures; - (xi) Evaluation of the significance and acceptability of the residual ecological impacts using well-defined criteria in Annex 8 of the TM and determine if off-site mitigation measures are necessary to mitigate the residual impacts and if affirmative, guidelines and requirements laid down in Annex 16 of the TM should be followed; and - (xii) Review of the need for and recommendation on any ecological monitoring programme required.